Combined tilings and separated set-systems: Tilings

-These propositions will be proved in Section~\SEC{proofs}.
-Assuming their validity, we show the following. \begin{theorem} For a combi $K$, the spectrum $V_K$ is a maximal w-collection. \end{theorem} \begin{proof} First of all we introduce W- and M-configurations in $K$ (their counterparts for g-tilings are described in~\cite[Sec.~4]{DKK1}).
+These propositions are proved in Sect.~\SEC{proofs}.
+Assuming their validity, we show the following. \begin{theorem} For a combi $K$, the spectrum $V_K$ is a maximal w-collection. \end{theorem} \begin{proof} First of all, we introduce W- and M-configurations in $K$ (their counterparts for g-tilings are described in~\cite[Sec.~4]{DKK1}).

 A \emph{W-configuration} is formed by two $\nabla$-tiles $\nabla'=\nabla(Y'|X'X)$ and $\nabla''=\nabla(Y''|XX'')$ (resembling letter W), as indicated in the left fragment of the picture.

 Here for some $i<j<k$, the left edge $(Y',X')$ of $\nabla'$ and the right edge $(Y'',X'')$ of $\nabla''$ have type $j$, the right edge $(Y',X)$ of $\nabla'$ has type $k$, and the left edge $(Y'',X)$ of $\nabla''$ has type $i$.
 In other words, letting $\tilde Y:=Y'\cap Y''$ (which need not be a vertex of $K$), we have